TO AUTHORS

 The review article is a bibliographical study that compiles, analyzes, synthesizes and discusses published information on a topic, which may include a critical examination of the state of knowledge reported in the literature.
 Manuscripts must have an extension of no more than 25 pages, including bibliography, in 12-point Times New Roman style and single spaced characters.

-Special Issue of Conference papers: As a result of a conference, it is necessary to have an editorial board so that high-quality papers can be considered articles if they meet the following requirements: (1) The conference grants copyright to the journal for all published articles, and reference is made to the conference in each article.
+Special Issue of Conference papers: As a result of a conference, It is necessary to have an editorial board to ensure that the works are of high quality and are considered articles, and they must also meet the following requirements: (1) The conference grants copyright to the journal for all published articles, and reference is made to the conference in each article.
 (2) The work must be enlarged to the size of a research article; and be written in English. see more

-Name and surname of the author or authors, indicating with thanks{…} author correspondence.
+Name and surname of the author or authors, indicating the author correspondence.

 ORCID ID of each author: Mandatory includes the ORCID ID of all authors.
 Authors who do not have this identifier must enter ORCID, create their ID and supply it with information (author data, affiliation, publications, projects, etc.).
 Authors who already have an ORCID ID must ensure that their ORCID area has the personal information previously indicated.

 Introduction: The introduction should briefly place the study in a broad context and highlight why it is important.
 It should define the purpose of the work and its significance, including specific hypotheses being tested.
 It is essential to use bibliographical citations that help introduce the reader to the topic and demonstrate the current state of the art in the field.
-Citations within the text of the paper are identified by Arabic numbers in round brackets.
-This applies to references in the text of tables, figures and equations as follow:
+Citations within the text of the paper are identified by Arabic numerals in brackets.
+The references in the text of tables, figures and equations must be as follows:

 Examples